 Below you can download many of the necessary customs clearance forms that you will require

 To help you understand the Australian import process we have compiled a handy ebook explaining Australian procedures and requirements.
 This must have guide to getting your goods to Australia covers all types of freight and includes links to required forms and videos to better explain the process.

-YOU CAN TRUST PLATINUM FREIGHT® TO HAVE YOUR CANADIAN GOODS PROCESSED THROUGH AUSTRALIA
+YOU CAN TRUST PLATINUM® TO HAVE YOUR CANADIAN GOODS PROCESSED THROUGH AUSTRALIA

 EXPORTING FROM CANADA TO AUSTRALIA: HOW DOES IT WORK?

 Customs Clearance FAQs

 Your Customs Broker ensures that all of your goods pass through Customs and Quarantine in a timely and efficient manner.
 They monitor the cargo from the point of export through to the point of delivery.
 All of our customs brokers are licences by the Australian Border Force in accordance with the Customs Act 1901.

 Customs Brokers are highly skilled in all facets of international trade, shipping, freighting, brokerage, warehousing, packaging, tax, GST assessments and transporting from point A to point B

 After receiving the necessary documents from you, your customs broker will then –